matloff/fasteR/README.md

 call **sum**, TRUEs and FALSEs are treated as 1s and 0s, so we get the total number of TRUEs -- which is a count of the number of elements in that column that are 0, exactly what we wanted.

+The variable **i** in "for (i in 1:9)..." is known as the *index* of the loop.
+It's just an ordinary R variable, so name it what you wish.

 A technical point:  Why did we need the explicit call to **print**?
 Didn't we say earlier that just typing an expression at the R '>' prompt